BYRans/ClusterConfig/README.md

 RestAPIClient
 =============

    This tool call Restful API of Cloudera Manager,and could be used to configure the cluster parameters for each service.
-Improving the efficiency of the new cluster configuration parameters.
+It improved the efficiency of the new cluster configuration parameters.